Post Summary: Things to do in Japan

 Eat some world-famous Kōbe beef

 Of course, the best place to try Kōbe beef is… in Kōbe!
 There are numerous places to try.
 Hit up Wakkoqu for various cuts cooked directly in front of you, or Wanto Burger has a diner vibe featuring Kōbe beef hamburgers.
-Make sure to do your research before you sit down at a restaurant, there are lots of scammers tricking you into thinking you’re getting Kobe beef when you really aren’t
+Make sure to do your research before you sit down at a restaurant.
+There are no deals on the real deal, so if you’re getting a “good” price, you’re not getting high-quality Kōbe beef.

 Sip sake at Nada-Gogō